-In February 2022, the SEC proposed amendments to the rules governing beneficial ownership reporting, which are still pending.
-The proposed amendments would, among other things, accelerate the filing deadlines for the Schedule 13D and Schedule 13G beneficial ownership reports.
+Recent amendments to the rules governing beneficial ownership reporting accelerate the filing deadlines for the Schedule 13D and Schedule 13G beneficial ownership reports.

 Liability

 A foreign private issuer may be exposed to potential civil and criminal liability under the U.S. securities laws.
 Litigation risk is often a concern of non-U.S. companies seeking to access the U.S. public markets due to the potentially greater risk of liability in the United States than in many other jurisdictions as a result of the proclivity of private litigants and their lawyers to sue for damages in the United States and the comprehensive legal liability regime itself.
 Private rights of action are available to investors under certain provisions of federal securities laws.
 Furthermore, in the United States, a large group of investors may form a "class action" lawsuit against the issuer and others with procedural advantages that make this type of litigation very appealing in securities fraud actions.